dougeby/IntuneDocs/intune/web-content-filter-settings-ios.md

 ## Specific websites only

-1. On the **Web Content Filter** blade, for each web site you want to permit, enter the following:
+1. On the **Web Content Filter** blade, for each web site you want to permit, configure the following settings:
 	- **URL** - Enter the URL of the website you want to permit, for example, **http://www.contoso.com**.
 	- **Bookmark Path** - Enter the path to where you want to store the bookmark, for example **/Contoso/Business Apps**.
-If you don't add a bookmark, it will be added to the default bookmark folder on the device.
+If you don't add a path, the bookmark is added to the default bookmark folder on the device.
 	- **Title** - Enter a descriptive title for the bookmark.
 2. Click **Add** after you enter the information for each website.
 3. When you are finished, click **OK**.